rametta/pratica/README.md

 ```

 #### encaseRes
-Safely run functions that may throw an error or crash. encase returns a Result type (so Ok or Err).
+Safely run functions that may throw an error or crash. encaseRes returns a Result type (so Ok or Err).
 Similar to `encase` but the Err returns the error message.
 ```js
 import { encaseRes } from 'pratica'